 Amazon allows vendors to use the marketplace whilst amassing considerable amounts of information on their activities.
 Amazon, as a distributor, can gain significant advantages on its own third parties by using the gathered data from other companies.

-The gathering and use of all this data are coming to the attention of all vendors on Amazon.
+The gathering and use of all this data are coming to the attention of all vendors.
 For the first time, Amazon’s sale model is being questioned.

 The reasons for this initiative were explained as such by Vestager: